Everything You Ever Wanted to Know About Therapy

 My partner, parent or friend thinks I need therapy but I think I am fine.
 Should I come?

 That is a difficult question.
-Like a typical therapist I feel compelled to answer this question with a series of other questions.
+Like a typical therapist we'll attempt to answer this question with a series of other questions.

 * Why do these other individuals think that you would benefit from therapy?